fooSynaptic/RC_craft/README.md

 # RC_craft
-Some reading comprehension technology build from source.
+Some reading comprehension technology build from Scratch.